jingle77/AWS/sagemaker-canvas-housing-price-prediction/README.md

 Sagemaker Canvas is an AWS service that allows the end user to build a machine-learning model with no code.
 It is a practical way for someone with little to no experience with machine learning to get started and/or experience Data Scientists and Machine Learning Engineers to quickly build a model.
 In this project, we will utilize one of the sample datasets in Sagemaker Canvas to build a model that predicts housing prices.

 #### Create a new model
+We will start by creating a new model and will give it a practical name.
 ![image](https://github.com/jingle77/AWS-Projects/blob/5575d6057e1333734df9533438aa9d80b64eac52/sagemaker-canvas-housing-price-prediction/Create%20New%20Model.PNG)

 #### Select sample dataset
+We will select the sample housing dataset from the below options.
+Note that you can also upload your own data.
 ![image](https://github.com/jingle77/AWS-Projects/blob/5575d6057e1333734df9533438aa9d80b64eac52/sagemaker-canvas-housing-price-prediction/Select%20Dataset.PNG)

 #### Build Model